 (Editors Note for June 18, 2020: This post makes reference to our Flipboard account.
 As of June 18, 2020, we no longer have a Flipboard account.)

-As of the evening of June 8, 2020, The New Leaf Journal is on Twitter at @leaf_journal.
+As of the evening of June 8, 2020, The New Leaf Journal is on Twitter at @leaf_journal (update: now @newleafjournal).
 I will manage the Twitter account while Victor runs our Facebook page (update: generally not maintained, but it still exists).

 I was reluctant to create a Twitter account for The New Leaf Journal for a variety of reasons.
 Twitter is, of course, one of America’s foremost cesspools of debauchery.
 It is a public forum curated by self-important weirdos in Silicon Valley for the purpose of keeping people in the forum as long as possible.
 Twitter’s censorship policies are erratic, its sycophancy toward China matches Google’s, and its effect on public discourse is not the best.

 Because (not in spite of) of its myriad faults, Twitter has a substantial user-base.
 Between that and the ease of sharing content on Twitter and its substantial user-base, it makes sense as part of our broader strategy to take advantage of Twitter to draw users to our content.

 Below, I will examine an interesting interview concerning social media marketing followed by an explanation of what you can expect to find @leaf_journal on Twitter.

 I recently read an interesting interview with Jason Whitlock, a sports commentator, at Outkick the Coverage.
 Mr. Whitlock recently opted to leave his position at Fox Sports 1 to work on his own projects.
 In the interview, Bobby Burack of Outkick asked Mr. Whitlock whether it is possible for someone to break out without any social media presence.
 Mr. Whitlock responded as follows: